monde/mms2r/README.txt

   # writes the user generated media to disk in a temporary subdirectory
   mms.process

-  puts "MMS has default carrier subject!" unless mms.get_subject
+  puts "MMS has default carrier subject!" unless mms.subject

   # access the senders phone number
-  puts "MMS was from phone #{mms.get_number}"
+  puts "MMS was from phone #{mms.number}"

-  # most MMS are either image or video, get_media will return the largest
+  # most MMS are either image or video, default_media will return the largest
   # (non-advertising) video or image found
-  file = mms.get_media
+  file = mms.default_media
   puts "MMS had a media: #{file.inspect}" unless file.nil?

-  # get_text return the largest (non-advertising) text found
+  # text return the largest (non-advertising) text found
-  file = mms.get_text
+  file = mms.default_text
   puts "MMS had some text: #{file.inspect}" unless file.nil?

   # mms.media is a hash that is indexed by mime-type.